 Skip to content

-Invasive Trees – 10 Neophytes That You Shouldn't Plant In Your Garden
+Invasive Trees – 10 Neophytes You Should Avoid Planting in Your Garden

 Invasive Trees – Neophytes That You Shouldn't Plant In Your Garden

-Want to find out about invasive trees that shouldn't grow in any garden?
+Do you want to find out about invasive trees that should not be growing in your garden?
 Then you've come to the right place!
-Good hobby gardeners learn over time which plants are ecologically valuable and which have only been introduced, are worthless for nature and even cause great damage.
+Good hobby gardeners learn over time which plants are ecologically valuable and which have only been introduced, are worthless for nature or even cause great damage there.
 Of course, special attention should be paid to invasive tree species, some of which are still openly advertised and sold in garden centers.

 The biggest problem with some of these introduced neophytes is that they spread so much in new environments that they displace native plant species, which in turn are important for countless insect and bird species.
 In order not to disturb the ecological balance and to protect the Slowing down species extinctioneach of us should be aware of these invasive, alien trees and not let them grow in the garden.

 In this article, I will therefore introduce you to invasive trees and large shrubs that unfortunately grow in Germany.
 Avoid planting them in your garden and remove them if they have already spread.
-Let's go!
+I will also provide you with suitable alternatives.
+Let's go! 🙂

 Good to know: Neophytes are all plants that did not occur in Central Europe before 1492.
 There are an incredible number of neophytes, but not all of them find ideal conditions here and are automatically invasive.
 However, a few of them do so well here that they spread massively and drive out native species.